• Home

 Bastrop County Complex Fire – 2011

-It was the most destructive wildfire in Texas history, striking areas of Bastrop County in September and October 2011.
-Three separate fires started on September 4, 2011, as a result of strong winds caused by nearby Tropical Storm Lee, and merged into one large blaze that burned east of the city of Bastrop—devastating a significant portion of the Lost Pines area.
+It was the most destructive wildfire in Texas history at the time, striking areas of Bastrop County in September and October 2011.
+2 separate fires started on Sept.
+4, 2011, as a result of strong winds caused by nearby Tropical Storm Lee, and merged into one large blaze that burned east of the city of Bastrop—devastating a significant portion of the Lost Pines area.

 Status Updates